vikshiv/mumemto/README.md

 ```

 ## Getting started

-The basic workflow with `mumemto` is to compute the PFP over a collection of sequences, and identify multi-MUMs while computing the SA/LCP/BWT of the input collection.

 ### Find multi-MUMs and MEMs
 By default, `mumemto` computes multi-MUMs across a collection, without additional parameters.